DeltaVCode/cr-js-401d4/curriculum/class-36/README.md

 * Manage state at an application level using a Redux Store
 * Understand the basic roles of Actions and Reducers
-* Implement the core Redux Boilerplating required to participate in a store-based state managed application
+* Implement the core Redux boilerplate code required to participate in a store-based state managed application

 ## Outline
 * :05 **Housekeeping/Recap**